andreatta-ale/analixText/article/paper.md

 ![Schematic representation of data acquisition. \label{fig:data_acquisition}](Arch.png)

 A hash column was created as a reference field for analysis, combining the group (test or control), sensor number, and signal acquisition time (e.g., T-4-30).
 Custom software processed the signal versus frequency data, selecting values around the estimated peak and fitting an asymmetric Lorentzian model to the data, as shown in Figure 3.
 The curve's minimum value was the point of interest for analysis, as it measured the resonant frequency at a specific experiment time.
 The difference between this frequency and the one at t=0 was used to identify sensor mass changes caused by mass adsorption.
-Monte Carlo simulations was used to evaluate uncertainties of the point of interest, with 1000 iterations for each sensor in both groups at each time interval.
-The resulting dataset contained MBS resonant frequency values and their uncertainties, wich can then be represented as a function of time, as in Figure 4 \label{lagergren_T4}.
+Monte Carlo simulations were used to evaluate uncertainties of the point of interest, with 1000 iterations for each sensor in both groups at each time interval.
+The resulting dataset contained MBS resonant frequency values and their uncertainties, which can then be represented as a function of time, as in Figure 4.

 ![MBS singal versus frquency data from network analyzer.
 The continuous line represents the asymmetric Lorentzian model fitted to data.
 Resonant frequency is representede by the black dot. \label{fig:points_of_interest}](T-4-30-Points_of_interest.png)